 Stanley Warren, through his PharmaTech startup RX Help, is building apps for independent pharmacies to operate profitably.
-So far, the reaction from independents is- build and we will come.
-The bigger problem this shifts is the high cost and low quality of healthcare provided by the current pharmacy ecosystem.
+So far, the reaction from independents has been- build and we will come.

 I talked to Stan about giving lower cost, better quality healthcare a chance through the apps he's building.
 Initially for independent pharmacies, and eventually to connect practitioners, pharmacies and patients.

 Welcome to How Founders Build.
 My name is Sharon Landis and I’m your host.